| | | | |

 identity.
 This will be our criterial candidate for "Lockean

 memory" — that type of memory essential to personal identity.
+So, starting at

 the top of the hierarchy: